 - Be wary of sharing personal information with a visitor.
 If you wish, adopt a name for your persona, rather than using your given name.

-- Make use of the materials available to you in the library.
-There are many resources outside of the park exhibits which are available to you.
-Check with Bob Munson or use Google or a similar program to search for something you are interested in, e.g. corsets or spats.
+- Make use of materials available to you at the park.
+There are many resources outside of park exhibits that are available to you.
+Check with rangers or use Google or a similar program to search for something you are interested in, e.g. corsets or spats.
 Visit the website of the San Diego Historical Society (www.sandiegohistory.org.).
 The staff are aware of many articles, books, websites, etc. which will provide you with lots of interesting information.
 Share whatever resources you find that may be of interest to the staff and other volunteers as well.

 - Also, share your experiences with the staff and seek their advice and guidance.

-- You may wish to interact in first person which requires a specific set of skills.
-However, third person enables you to travel between present and past centuries and compare the past with the present in areas such as culture, attitudes, clothing styles, frequency of bathing, corset lacing, popular pastimes and foods, etc.
+- Even though you may wish to interact in first person, third person enables you to travel between present and past centuries and compare the past with the present in areas such as culture, attitudes, clothing styles, frequency of bathing, corset lacing, popular pastimes and foods, etc.

 - Don’t take your position, or yourself, too seriously.
-Your enthusiasm and enjoyment of your subject is what enhances a visitor’s experience and enjoyment of his or her visit.
+Your enthusiasm and enjoyment of your subject is what enhances a visitor’s experience and enjoyment of their visit.

 - Be willing to be a part of the visitor’s experience by posing for pictures and/or speaking for their video camera.